 The treatment recommended by your doctor will depend on the results of your tests, the type of cancer, where the cancer is, whether it has spread, and your general health.
 Treatment may involve radiation therapy, surgery and/or chemotherapy.
 Most women with vaginal cancer will have radiation therapy because vaginal cancer that is close to the urethra, bladder and rectum is often difficult to remove completely with surgery.
 Surgery may be used for small cancers found in the upper part of the vagina.

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease as it varies from woman to woman.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
 Instead your doctor can give you an idea of the possible outcomes and common issues that affect women with vaginal cancer.

 Some women with vaginal cancer may want to know the statistics for women in similar situations, while others may not find the numbers helpful.
 Do what feels right for you.